cranjesh/images-test/TheSoldiersLegacyThorough.md

 I frowned.
 "And what truth?
 The corruption you covered up?
 Or the fact that you feared for yourself?"

 Cartwright swallowed hard, his face pale.
 "Both," he admitted.

-Holmes’s voice cut through the silence.
-"The letters weren't your only concern.
-Edward discovered something else—your involvement in the missing supplies at Fort Kalyan.
-Small amounts, easily overlooked.
-But Edward noticed."

-Cartwright’s glass slipped slightly.
-"That's impossible—"

-Holmes tapped his fingers against the table.
-"The timing of your visits to the study aligned perfectly with the East India Company's audit schedule.
-You needed those records destroyed before they reached London."
-He leaned closer.
-"But someone else moved first, didn’t they?
-Someone who knew about both your secrets—the letters and the supplies."

-Cartwright’s face drained of color.
-"Colonel Hawthorne," he whispered.
-“They can ruin me, Mr. Holmes—court-martial me, lock me away, or worse.
-If I speak the truth, I’m not just risking my rank; I’m risking my life.”
+“Look, I thought it was just supplies, a few ledger discrepancies.
+But Edward… he found something more.”

+Holmes leaned forward, his tone even.
+“More than missing provisions.
+Smuggled arms?
+Stolen intelligence?
+Or something buried deeper—payments, names?”

+Cartwright hesitated, his gaze flickering to the darkened corners of the inn.
+“I don’t know, Mr. Holmes.
+But records didn’t match shipments, and funds kept vanishing—always through the same hands."

 Holmes studied him carefully.
 "You have a choice, Lieutenant.
-Speak now, or let the truth bury you along with Hawthorne."
+Speak now, or let the truth bury you."

-Cartwright exhaled shakily, meeting Holmes’s gaze.
-“There’s something you need to know about Edward’s final days—something I’ve kept quiet for too long.”
-He took a step forward, then froze.
-His eyes locked onto a folded letter resting on the side table.
-Whatever courage had fueled his confession a moment earlier seemed to vanish.
-“I… I’m sorry,” he murmured, pulling back from Holmes.
-“I’m not ready to talk about this yet.”
+Cartwright’s face drained of color.
+"They can ruin me, Mr. Holmes—court-martial me, lock me away, or worse.
+If I speak the truth, I’m not just risking my rank; I’m risking my life."

 Holmes had given him an opening—a chance to act.
 Whether he would take it, only time would tell.